 - If these steps don’t solve your problems, then you may have the wrong configuration in your load balancer.
 Contact your cloud provider for more support on the issue.

 Bitnami stacks come with HTTPS preconfigured.
 You only need to replace the default SSL certificates.
-After restarting Apache, then SSL configuration should take effect.
-If you changed the Apache configuration, we advise you to restore the original configuration (you can launch a new instance of the stack to see the default configuration) and just replace the certificate files.
+After restarting the Web server, then SSL configuration should take effect.
+If you changed the configuration, we advise you to restore the original configuration (you can launch a new instance of the stack to see the default configuration) and just replace the certificate files.

 Does your server have the correct date/time?

 Some operations require the server to have the correct date and time, otherwise they fail.
 To check that, execute the following command in your machine:

 If the date is incorrect, then install ntp using your system package manager.
 After a short time, the date will be properly synchronized.